mdp/JsPoker/README.md

 #### Game data and bot actions

-Bots are handed an a game data object with the current state of the game and simply have to return a wager as an integer.
+Bots are handed a game data object with the current state of the game and simply have to return a wager as an integer.

 - Wagers of less than the amount required to call are considered a 'fold'